ga-curriculum/ejs/syntax/README.md

 ### Using the output tag

 To use this tag, write your JavaScript expression between `<%=` and `%>`.
-Note that if you write the following code and refresh the page you'll receive an error, but as an example:
+Note that if you write the following code and refresh the page, you'll receive an error, but as an example:

 ```html
 <p>Welcome, <%= player.name %></p>
 ```

-The output tag is ideal for accessing object properties as shown above or simple expressions like arithmetic operations.
+The output tag is ideal for accessing object properties, as shown above, or simple expressions like arithmetic operations.
 Test it out:

 ```html
 <p>2 plus 2 is <%= 2 + 2 %></p>